Top 10 Most Underrated National Parks

 8 | Mammoth Cave National Park, Kentucky

-Well, mammoth is certainly an apt name for this one.
-This park boasts the longest cave system in the world, with 400 miles of explored and mapped caves so far.
-Visitors can find all sorts of geological treasures, like 300-million-year-old fossils and well-preserved artifacts from ancient civilizations.
+Well, Mammoth is certainly an apt name for this one.
+The park boasts the longest cave system in the world, with 400 miles of explored and mapped caves.
+Visitors can find various geological treasures, like 300-million-year-old fossils and well-preserved artifacts from ancient civilizations.
 This park might be best known for its Frozen Niagara section, a sight to behold!
-You really have to see it to believe it.
+You have to see it to believe it.

 9 | Cuyahoga Valley National Park, Ohio

-What?
-There are ancient rock formations, cascading waterfalls and 20,000 acres of natural wonders in Ohio?
+Did you know Ohio has ancient rock formations, cascading waterfalls and 20,000 acres of natural wonders?
 Oh yes, there are, and I recommend venturing out to Cuyahoga Valley to experience this for yourself.
 Hike to the top of Brandywine Falls, a 65-foot waterfall that cascades down rocks carved by the Brandywine Creek.
 It’s an especially beautiful place to enjoy in the fall, with the vibrant changing leaves.
-Train buffs will enjoy this park, too — learn all about the region’s history and culture on a train trek along the Cuyahoga Valley Scenic Railroad.
+Train buffs will enjoy this park, too.
+Learn about the region’s history and culture on a train trek along the Cuyahoga Valley Scenic Railroad.

 10 | Shenandoah National Park